stpkkk/worldwise/README.md

-## <a href="https://stpk-worldwise.netlify.app/">WorldWise - A React app to helps you track your travels and create a visual record of your adventures</a>
+## <a href="https://stpk-worldwise.netlify.app/">WorldWise</a> - A React app to helps you track your travels and create a visual record of your adventures

 ## Overview